Parts

 dataFetcher.addPart('com.enonic.app.hmdb:child-list', {processor: childListProcessor});

-Try updating it by customizing the page and changing order, adding or removing items in the tree structure.
+Try updating the CMS component by changing the sorting order, or even adding or removing items within the tree structure.

 Bonus task: Heading